-5. A person who, intentionally and without lawful excuse III or justification, accesses a computer system or any part of a computer system, or accesses a computer system for the purposes of securing access to computer data, commits an offence and is liable -
+5. A person who, intentionally and without lawful excuse I or justification, accesses a computer system or any part of a a^{a} computer system, commits an offence and is liable -

-(a) on summary conviction to a fine of one million dollars and imprisonment for three years; or
+- (a) on summary conviction to a fine of three hundred thousand dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of five hundred thousand dollars and imprisonment for five years.